MISSACK/WK1-Code-Challenge/README.md

 ## Challenge 1: Student Grade Generator.

-Write a program that prompts the user to input student marks.
-The input should be between 0 and 100.
-Then output the correct grade:
+The grade.js file contains code that writes a program that prompts the user to input student marks.
+The input has a value between 0 and 100.
+Then it output's the correct grade:

 - A > 79
 - B - 60 to 79